 In August 2015, Bon Appetit food editor Andrew Knowlton named San Francisco the best food city in the country and Al’s Place the best new restaurant in America.
 But it's a brand new year, and promising restaurants are popping up all over the Bay Area.
 Here are six upcoming restaurants that may clinch our region's culinary dominance.

 Few spirits are as divisive as absinthe—the infamous green fairy conjures both sneers from skeptics and delight from devotees.
 The aromatic, herb-based elixir, which dates back to 18th century Europe, has made a resurgence in the Bay Area in recent years.
 But, many folks are still too nervous to try the somewhat esoteric drink.
 Fear not.
 Here are six local spots that will walk you through it.

-Sitting high above the Town in Oakland's Claremont hills, this futuristic abode is asking a whopping $21M, and sold for just shy of that figure this week.
+Sitting high above the Town in Oakland's Claremont hills, this futuristic abode was asking a whopping $21M, and sold for just shy of that figure this week.

 What happens when a wine-making techie leaves the echelons of Silicon Valley to make grape-based spirits using local ingredients in a collaborative environment?
 Better booze for all.

 A local marijuana reporter’s field notes and gossip from the intersection of pot, money, and power in the epicentral San Francisco Bay Area.

 At the age of 32, Niles Lichtenstein has a resume that would resonate with any tech entrepreneur, including stints at Ansible Mobile (where his clients included Microsoft and Intel), and the mobile marketing firm Velti, where he held the title of youngest VP.
 Then, in 2015, he gave it all up.
 To tell stories.

 If you want to support local artists and get your holiday shopping done at the same time, head to these local holiday pop-ups, selling unique and handmade goods from right here in the Bay Area.